Bridgwater: Incorporation and rebellions

 Following the restoration of the monarchy, in 1663 the non-conformist Reverend John Norman, vicar from 1647 to 1660, was one of several 'religious fanatics' confined to their homes by Lord Stawell's militia.
 A large religious meeting house, thought to have been Presbyterian, was demolished and its furniture burned on the Cornhill in 1683.
 By 1688, matters had calmed down enough for a new chapel, Christ Church, to be founded in Dampiet Street, the congregation of which became Unitarian in 1815.

 In the 1685 Monmouth Rebellion, the rebel Duke of Monmouth was proclaimed King on the Cornhill in Bridgwater and in other local towns.
 He eventually led his troops on a night-time attack on the King's position near Westonzoyland.
 Surprise was lost when a musket was accidentally discharged, and the Battle of Sedgemoor resulted in defeat for the Duke.
 He was later beheaded at the Tower of London, and nine locals were executed for treason.

-The Chandos Glass Cone was built in 1725 as a glasswork firing kiln by James Brydges, 1st Duke of Chandos as part of an industrial development.
-After a short period of use for glassmaking it was converted for the production of pottery, bricks and tiles, which continued until 1939.
-The majority of the brickwork cone was demolished in 1943.
-The bottom 2.4 m has been preserved and scheduled as an ancient monument.

 Bridgwater became the first town in Britain to petition the government to ban slavery, in 1785.

-The population of Bridgwater in 1841 was 9,899.

 In 1896, the trade unionists of Bridgwater's brick and tile industry were involved a number of strikes.
-The Salisbury government sent troops to the town to clear the barricades by force after the reading of the Riot Act.
+The government sent troops to the town to clear the barricades by force after the reading of the Riot Act.